tgorgdotcom/brackets-snippets/README.md

 # Snippet Format
 You will see help on snippet creating page.
 Or check out the examples in `Snippets Library`.
-> Environment variables would be added in future, see Todo#1.
+> Environment variables would be added in future, see Todo#2.

 # Installation
 Search `Brackets Snippets (by edc)` in Brackets Extension Manager, and install it.

 # Todo
+1. Show snippets according to code context rather than file type, such as supporting internal style sheet
-1. Add [Environment Variables](http://docs.sublimetext.info/en/latest/extensibility/snippets.html#environment-variables) support like what Sublime Text provides
+2. Add [Environment Variables](http://docs.sublimetext.info/en/latest/extensibility/snippets.html#environment-variables) support like what Sublime Text provides
-2. Allow import/export snippets (yaml format)
+3. Allow import/export snippets (yaml format)
-3. Allow `Alt(Option)+Tab` to focus previous variables
+4. Allow `Alt(Option)+Tab` to focus previous variables

 # Credits
 1. [JavaScript & NodeJS Snippets for Sublime Text 2/3](https://github.com/zenorocha/sublime-javascript-snippets)